aptos-labs/developer-docs/docs/tools/aptos-cli/use-cli/use-aptos-ledger.md

 }
 ```

 After the above command, you will be prompted to confirm the transaction on your Ledger device.
 Once you confirm, the transaction will be submitted to the network.
 Note: Make sure you have `Blind Signing` enabled on your Ledger device.
-Otherwise you will not be able to sign transactions.
+Otherwise, you will not be able to sign transactions.
-`Blind Signing` - confirming a smart contract interaction you can’t verify through a human readable language.
+`Blind Signing` - confirming a smart contract interaction you can’t verify through a human-readable language.

 ## Common Errors

 ### Error: Wrong raw transaction length
 Your raw transaction or package size is too big.
-Currently the Aptos ledger app can only support up to 20kb transaction.
+Currently, the Aptos ledger app can only support up to 20kb transaction.
 If you are using a `Ledger Nano S`, the supported transaction size will be even smaller.
 ```bash
 {
   "Error": "Unexpected error: Error - Wrong raw transaction length"